 Today’s market is more global than ever.
 Whatever products you manufacture, chances are there’s a global market for them and expansion into that market presents massive growth potential; however, crossing borders, whether close to home or halfway around the world, presents multiple challenges and it’s helpful to know what to expect to avoid surprises, unforeseen costs and/or a delayed product launch.

 Working in the local language might not always be necessary, but it’s helpful.
+It’s also a great way to make a first impression.
 Of course, it’s impractical to try and learn a language just to launch a product.
-By working with a company like UL who has representatives around the world, finding someone who speaks the language is easy, can help things move quickly and shows respect for your new market.
-In other words, it’s a great way to make a first impression.
+Having a local guide or a contact with local language skills can help ease the process.

 Every time you cross a border, paperwork is critical.
 If anything is missing or incorrect, you risk held shipments and big headaches, not to mention a delayed launch.
 Double checking your documents — including customs documents, safety certifications and test reports — can help prevent avoidable issues.
 Working closely with your shipping department and freight partners will help ensure that you have everything you need to cross a border and make it to your potential customers as quickly as possible.